OnionIoT/documentation/docs/packages/intro.md

 When the package source is compiled, it becomes an Installable Package (IPK) binary and is used for distributing software packages on OpenWRT-based firmware.
 These files contain the necessary binaries and metadata files for the package installation.

-The IPK files can be added to a package repository and customers can install these packages on the Omega2 devices directly from the package repository using a package manager such as OPKG.
+The IPK files can be added to a package repository and users can install these packages on the Omega2 devices directly from the package repository using a package manager such as OPKG.

 ## Package repo

-A package repository (package repo) is online storage for software packages that are made available for customers to install on their devices using OPKG.
+A package repository (package repo) is online storage for software packages that are made available for users to install on their devices using OPKG.
 Package repos contain collections of software packages.

 :::tip